Getting started

 openssl rsa -in private-key.rsa -pubout -out public-key.pem

-HTTP signature request
+HTTP request signing

 All authenticated requests must include the following headers: